Green River Formation: Fossil zones

 Within the Green River Formation of southwest Wyoming in the area known as Fossil Lake, two distinct zones of very fine-grained lime muds are particularly noted for preserving a variety of complete and detailed fossils.
 These layers are an Eocene Lagerstätte, a rare place where conditions were right for a rich accumulation of undisturbed fossils.
 The most productive zone—called the split fish layer—consists of a series of laminated or varved lime muds about 6 ft thick, which contains abundant fish and other fossils.
 These are easily split along the layers to reveal the fossils.
 This thin zone represents some 4000 years of deposition.
 The second fossil zone, the 18 inch layer, is an unlaminated layer about 18 in thick that also contains abundant detailed fossils, but is harder to work because it is not composed of fissile laminae.

 The limestone matrix is so fine-grained that fossils include rare soft parts of complete insects and fallen leaves in spectacular detail.
 Some 35,000 fossiliferous rocks from the Green River Formation are housed at the Smithsonian Institution in Washington, D.C.

 Fish fossils of Diplomystus and Knightia are found in Fossil Lake but not in Lake Gosiute.
 Only Lake Gosiute has fossils of catfish (Ictaluridae and Hypsidoridae) and suckers (Catostomidae).
 The catfish are found mostly in the deepest parts of the lake.
+Percopsid sand-roller relatives are known from all three lakes, however Amphiplaga is strictly found in Fossil lake only, while Erismatopterus is uncommon in Lake Uinta but common in certain mass mortality layers of Lake Gosiute and absent from Fossil Lake.